 The City Clerk serves as the Elections Official for the City of Stockton, consolidating elections with San Joaquin County to reduce the cost of conducting an election.
 The City Clerk also manages the nominations for Council office and performs prima facie review of any petitions filed with the City.

-On election day, California law allows you to take up to two hours off to vote, without losing any pay.
+On election day, California law allows you up to two hours off to vote, without losing any pay.
 You may take as much time as you need to vote, but only two hours of that time will be paid.
 The Secretary of State has provided a flier with additional information.

 Additional duties related to elections include: